nikxtaco/covid-data-analysis/README.md

 Given a CSV file with data regarding the cases recorded in countries within each continent, calculates and returns the following:
 * A dictionary containing the country name as key and a list having the following data about
 that country as value.
-   * A list containing the total number of recorded positive cases of COVID-19 for each
+   * A list containing the total number of recorded positive cases for each
 month of the year.
-   * A list containing the total number of recorded deaths due to COVID-19 for each month
+   * A list containing the total number of recorded deaths for each month
 of the year.
    * A list containing the total number of days for each month of year, when the recorded
-positive cases of COVID-19 for that month of the year were greater than the average
+positive cases for that month of the year were greater than the average
 recorded positive cases of that month of the year.
    * A list containing the total number of days for each month of year, when the recorded
-deaths due to COVID-19 for that month of the year were greater than the average
+deaths for that month of the year were greater than the average
-deaths due to COVID-19 for that month of the year.
+deaths for that month of the year.
 * A dictionary containing the continent name as key and a list having the data similar to above
 for each continent as value.